productboardlabs/tslint-pb/README.md

 # Productboard's TSlint Rules

-There are highly experimental rules we are trying to use in our daily life to help maintain code more effectively.
-Because the the rules are tied to our codebase it will be probably very difficult to use them in your project.
+These are highly experimental rules we are trying to use in our daily life to help maintain code more effectively.
+Because the rules are tied to our codebase, it will probably be very difficult to use them in your project.
 However, you can definitely take a look! 💪

 ## Rules